alozano-77/AWS-SAA-C02-Course/README.md

 Logs events for the AWS region it is created in.
 It is a regional service.

-Once created, it can operate in two ways
+Once created, it can operate in two ways:

 - One region trail
 - All region trail